hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Registrations.md

     }
 }
 ```
 Note the last "lazy" definition of `service2`.
 This may seem like a reasonable equivalent, but it hides a fatal flaw.
-Factory's are designed to be transient.
+Factories are designed to be transient.
 They're lightweight structs created to do a job and then they're discarded.

 In order to accomplish this task, each Factory that's created needs to maintain a strong reference to its enclosing container.
 And now you should be able to see the problem.